Why monsoon is the best time to visit Kerala?

 Monsoon indeed is a great time to be out of your house and to go to a magical place the god’s very own country, Kerala.
 This blog will give you more than just a statement, reasons to visit Kerala during the monsoon season.

 Most of the people will avoid travelling or going on a vacation during the monsoon season, but there also a big bunch of people who love this season to the core and want to make the best out of the cloudy and rainy season.
 Travelling to Kerala during the monsoon season might not sound much appealing to a lot of people but there are a lot of perks in travelling to this place in the season of showers.
-Below are a few reasons that would tentatively convince you in booking a Kerala holiday package for yourself.
+Below are a few reasons that would tentatively convince you in booking a Kerala Holiday Tour Packages for yourself.

 1. The sound of the rain itself:

 Rather more poetically, there are a very few things as soothing and as romantic as the sound of rain plunging down while you are safe under a shelter.
 This sound is super joyous to a rain lovers and would fill his/her heart.
 The monsoon comes down in the form of multiple showers lasting for a few hours rather than all say pouring.
 Lay in your king size bed and hear the rain as it hit the roof made of straw.

 The atmosphere at the time of monsoon is more damp, and less muggy and dusty, thus opening the pores and making your skin more receptive to the massages and the herbal oils.
 That is why monsoon is considered as the best time of year to try on some Ayurvedic treatment.
 Kerala’s ancient Ayurvedic treatment works like a magic and can treat almost anything from arthritis to insomnia with the use of massages, medicines and rejuvenating oil based treatments.